YinHK-gameDev/unity-learn/lighting/emissive materials.md

 > **Note**: Emissive materials only directly affect static geometry in your scene.
 If you need dynamic, or non-static geometry - such as characters, to pick up light from emissive materials, **Light Probes** must be used.

+### Set up emissive materials
+In the material inspecter, check the checkbox and change its color in emission field.
+Open **Lighting window**, click generating lighting.

 ### ref
 https://vintay.medium.com/creating-emissive-materials-in-unity-efc6f352971